Incident at Map Grid 36-80: Plot

 Soviet reconnaissance aircraft are tracking the SOS from the submarine and recording elevated levels of radiation.
 After a meeting, the commander of the Northern Fleet, Admiral Spirin, decides to send a Tu-16 aircraft to the submarine, carrying a boat and a group of repairmen.
 They are to be delivered to the target by the plane of Captain Gremyachkin - Volk's second pilot.
 However, halfway to the target, Gremyachkin's plane encounters a strong counter-flow of air.
 He does not have enough fuel to complete the task.
 Only Volk's plane can refuel it, but then he will have almost no fuel left.
 In the end, Spirin orders Volk to "stand in a circle" and wait for Gremyachkin's aircraft.

 Meanwhile, the commander of the American squadron, Admiral Rink, receives information that Soviet forces sent a rescuer to Turner's submarine.
 Americans can not allow the Soviet military to get on the submarine, but they have no legal basis to prevent this.
 A plane from the United States cannot fly because of the weather, and Turner is 8 hours flying time away from Greenland.
 Therefore, Rink makes a decision - to disrupt the rescuer's refueling.

 When Volk and Gremyachkin start docking, Armstrong's plane appears next to it.
 Orion takes up position in front of Soviet aircraft and tries to prevent them from docking by directing turbulent jets from the engines towards them.
 Armstrong is sure of impunity - in neutral airspace, Soviet aircraft will not fire at him.
 However, Volk gives the order to prepare for precautionary shooting, and the crews manage to dock and transfer fuel.
 Gremyachkin's aircraft safely flies off.
 Volk accelerates, and nearly stalls Armstrong himself.

 Gremyachkin's plane reaches the target and drops the boat with repairmen.
-However, Turner refuses to let them on board and orders a sailor to give a warning burst of fire.
+However, Turner refuses to let them on board and orders a sailor to fire warning shots.